teslamate-org/teslamate/docs/installation/docker_advanced.md

 GRAFANA_USER=admin
 GRAFANA_PW=admin

-FQDN_GRAFANA=your.host.for.grafana.com
+FQDN_GRAFANA=grafana.example.com
-FQDN_TM=your.host.for.teslamate.com
+FQDN_TM=teslamate.example.com

 TM_TZ=Europe/Berlin

-LETSENCRYPT_EMAIL=yourperson@lemail.com
+LETSENCRYPT_EMAIL=yourperson@example.com
 ```

 ### .htpasswd

-This file contains a user and password for accessing TeslaMate.
-You can generate it on the web if you don't have the apache tools installed (e.g. http://www.htaccesstools.com/htpasswd-generator/).
+This file contains a user and password for accessing TeslaMate (Basic-auth), note this is NOT your tesla.com password.
+You can generate it on the web if you don't have the Apache tools installed (e.g. http://www.htaccesstools.com/htpasswd-generator/).

 **Example:**